-This Sunday begins the third week in the Season of Advent and once again, it is my joy to share this true story.
+This Sunday begins the third week in the Season of Advent … the week of joy … and a story that is true.

 The baby was given two names at birth.
 Gene (her father was expecting a boy) and Dolores.
 And so began the life of Gene Dolores.